-Professor Malouf is currently the Director of the Graduate English Program.
-If you have any questions about our MA, Certificate, and PhD programs, feel free to email him or consult Graduate English for more information.
+Professor Malouf is currently the Interim Director of the Writing and Rhetoric PhD Program.
+If you have any questions about our PhD programs, feel free to email him or consult our program page for more information.

 “Behind the Closet Door: Pixar and Petroliteracy.”
-For the book collection, Petrocultures: Oil, Energy, Culture.
-McGill-Queen’s University Press.
-Forthcoming 2015.
+Petrocultures: Oil, Energy, Culture.
+Edited by Sheena Wilson, Adam Carlson, and Imre Szeman.
+Montreal: McGill-Queen’s University Press, 2017.

 “Shaw in Context: Empire and Nationalism.”
 Literature in Context: George Bernard Shaw.
 Ed.
 Brad Kent.
 Cambridge, UK: Cambridge University Press.
 Forthcoming 2015.

 “Problems with Paradigms: Irish Comparativism and Casanova’s World Republic of Letters."
 New Hibernia Review 17:1 (Spring 2013): 48-66.